fpauser/ember-simplebar/README.md

 </SimpleBar>
 ```

-SimpleBar yields a small api to the current simplebar instance that can be used to e.g. `recalculate`:
+SimpleBar yields the current simplebar instance that can be used to e.g. `recalculate`:

 ```hbs
 <SimpleBar as |sb|>